mako-framework/docs/06_security/03_encryption_and_signing.md

 Mako comes with a set of classes to help you encrypt and sign your data.

-> Mako automatically generates new application secrets and encryption keys when creating a project, but these are only intended for development because the .env file should never be committed to version control.
+> Mako automatically generates new application secrets and encryption keys when creating a project, but these are only intended for development.
+The .env file should never be committed to version control.
 {.danger}

 > You can easily generate your own secure keys using the `app:generate-key` reactor command.